daniyyell-dev/auto_install_elastic_stack/README.md

 # Elastic Stack Auto-Installer (Ubuntu/Unix)

-This repository provides a Bash script to automate the full installation and configuration of the **Elastic Stack** (Elasticsearch + Kibana) with **HTTPS enabled**.
+Bash script to automate the full installation and configuration of the **Elastic Stack** (Elasticsearch + Kibana) with **HTTPS enabled**.
 The script sets up a single-node environment suitable for labs, demos, and learning security monitoring with Elastic.

 ---